 - Browser based eLearning system- like a website

-- Access from any computer or device with a browser and internet
+- Access from any computer or device with a browser (Chrome or Safari) and internet access

 - Speakers or headphones